vickneee/express.js/README.md

 ## hello-express

-Initialize Node.js app and accept all default values
+In the project directory, you can initialize Node.js app and accept all default values:

 	npm init

-Install the Express using npm.
+Install the Express using npm:

 	npm install express

-In the project directory, you can run:
+After that, you can run:

 	node index.js